ignorant05/InsideOut_WebSite/README.md

 $ sudo ufw allow 'Nginx Full'
 ```

-> The command above is ued to tell the firewall to not intercept any nginx request (if u want to run it usingf nginx not tomcat)
+> The command above is ued to tell the firewall to not intercept any nginx request (if u want to run it using nginx not tomcat)

 ```bash
 $ sudo rm /etc/nginx/sites-enabled/default